dtcc-platform/dtcc-builder/doc/usage.md

     ./dtcc-builder-demo

-This will present you with a menu from which you may choose a demo dataset, after which a citymodel and a number of output meshes will be created.
+This will present a menu from which you may select a demo dataset, after which a citymodel and a number of output meshes will be created.

 The output data may be found in the corresponding subdirectory of the `data` directory and consist of several data files in JSON and